Table of Content

 - One plant for each square foot – brassicas are plants that need an entire square foot for themselves.

-- Four plants for each square foot – plants like basil, leafy greens, parsley and Swiss chard are intensively planted this way, and harvesting them as they grow will keep them under control.
+- Four plants for each square foot – plants like basil, leafy greens, parsley and Swiss chard have been intensively planted this way, and harvesting them as they grow will keep them under control.

 - Nine plants for each square foot – carrots, garlic, radishes and spring onions are examples of plants that you can grow intensively with a spacing of 3 inches.